pkreutzer/ModelFilter/README.md

 Simple Java library to filter instances of model classes according to a 'View'.
 It supports the filtering of complex object graphs and has support for collections and arrays.

+**Note:** Model classes that should be filtered need to have a default constructor.

-See `kreutzer.modelfilter.test.ModelFilterTest` for examples on how to use the ModelFilter library.
+See `kreutzer.modelfilter.example.ModelFilterExample` for an example on how to use the ModelFilter library.

 ## License